folio-org/okapi/doc/guide.md

  * The admin logs in with the previously loaded credentials, and gets a token.
  * This token gives the admin right to do further operations in Okapi.

-Note that it is possible to enable the internal module for other tenants too, if that should be required.
-Normally that should not be the case.
+The ModuleDescriptor defines suitable permissions for fine-grained access control to its functions.
+At the moment most read-only operations are open to anyone, but operations that change things require a permission.

-The ModuleDescriptor will have to define suitable permissions for fine-grained access control to its functions.
-These have not yet been designed.
+If regular clients need access to the Okapi admin functions, for example to list what modules they have available, the internal module needs to be made available for them, and if needed, some permissions assigned to some admin user.

 ## Reference